 Sadly, recent years have seen the world become a more dangerous place.
 In the last seven years, there have been dramatic declines in safety and security in Africa, the Middle East, and all other regions globally except for Europe, which has actually witnessed some decline.
-The data presented in this article is based on The Legatum Prosperity Index, 2015.
+The data presented in this article is based on The Legatum Prosperity Index.
 The main focus is put on its ‘Safety & Security’ sub-index, which takes several variables into consideration to rank countries based on relative danger and safety.
 The classification criteria include state-sponsored political violence, property theft, assault, safety walking alone at night, and many more.
 For our purposes, each of the top 10 most dangerous (least safe) countries will be investigated separately to provide an in-depth view into their respective security situations.

 One of the most recent major violent events in Nigeria took place on December 12, 2015.
 That day a clash in Zaria, a city in Kaduna State, between the Nigerian Security Forces and the Islamic Movement in Nigeria broke out, and ultimately resulted in a number of deaths.
 The main focus of the Islamic Movement organization is to establish Islamic law in Nigeria, and remove western influence from the country.
 Due to their hatred towards westerners, kidnappings and terrorist attacks on places frequented by foreigners are a real threat in Nigeria.
 Moreover, can a country be safe if one cannot even assume every uniformed officer intends to protect and serve?
 This has become an issue as loyalties, police and military included, have become increasingly blurred.
 Lastly, there is a serious threat of maritime attacks, as rogue pirates patrol the Nigerian coastline in search of oil freights.

 Subsequent to the Iraqi Civil War that has been taking place since June of 2014, the country is divided into 3 factions.
 These include those under the control of the officially recognized Iraqi central government and Shi'ite militias fighting with them, the Islamic State of Iraq and the Levant (ISIL) working with Sunni insurgents, and, finally, the Kurdistan Regional Government and the sympathizers aiding the Kurdish forces.
 To make a long story short, after the withdrawal of US troops from the area in masse in 2011, Sunni militant groups stepped up attacks targeting the country's majority Shi’a population to undermine confidence in the government, also led by Shi’as.
 In 2014, the insurgency escalated their efforts dramatically, contributing to the current Syrian Civil War.
 From June of 2014 through early December of 2015, 28,885 civilians had died from the violence and, all together from the time of the U.S.-led deployments in early 2003, almost 170,000 civilians have died from related violence.
 As if these wars were not enough, there is also a very high risk of terrorism in the country, with even greater threats of attacks taking place in the capital city of Baghdad.
 All of these factors contribute to the Legatum Prosperity Index ranking Iraq as the most dangerous country in the world, when it comes to safety and security.